GENAI-1825/template_project1/README.md

 ## Ideas for refactor and additional functionalities
 - Refactor the application to multiple files
 - Expand to a main function + various other methods
-- Load external files as context
 - Add a text UI
 - Change the prompt.
 Give the LLM different persona.
 (Customer Service bot?
 Ordering bot?)
+- Use multiple sources as context
+- Load external files as context